-- Collect documentation and evaluation reports: In most cases these reports have already been established by the organization as part of the monitoring and controlling process.
-You want to make sure all of those evaluation reports indicate a completion of the contract.
+- Collect documentation and evaluation reports: In most cases, these reports have already been established by the organization as part of the monitoring and controlling process.
+You want to make sure all of those evaluation reports indicate completion of the contract.

 - Verify all contract requirements have been fulfilled: It is very important to make sure that the vendor has not intentionally or unintentionally left something out.
 In many cases, this is noticed in areas such as the final documentation, testing, or verification that the product/service is working effectively.